Decinea percosius

 Decinea percosius, the double-dotted skipper, is a species of butterfly of the family Hesperiidae.
 It is found from Belize north to Mexico.
 It is an occasional colonist up to the lower Rio Grande Valley in Texas, US.

+Description

+The wings are dark brown.
+The upperside of the forewing has an angled transparent spot in the cell.
+The hindwing has one small transparent spot in the middle of the wing.
+The underside of the hindwing is yellow-brown.
 The wingspan is 22–35 mm.
 Adults are on wing from March to November in southern Texas and Mexico.

 The larvae feed on various grasses.
 Adults feed on flower nectar.